 As soon as they reached Slovenia, they returned to the village Dolenji Radenci (SLO) where they first tried to cross.
-The respondent picked up the bag he left behind around 9:00PM and walked at a fast pace for ten more hours, traveling 40 kilometers until the Slovenian police caught them.
+The respondent picked up the bag he left behind around 9:00PM and walked at a fast pace for ten more hours, traveling around 40 kilometers until the Slovenian police caught them.

 “We walked fast because we walked on the road.
-We weren’t afraid to walk there because we thought if the police catch us they will take us to camp in Ljubljana.”
+We weren’t afraid to walk there because we thought if the police catch us, they will take us to camp in Ljubljana.”

 A police car drove by around 7:00AM.
 There was a male and female officer in the car.
-The group members told the police that they were going to Ljubljana and the police told them that they would take them there, but they first must wait.
+The group members told the police that they were going to Ljubljana and the police told them that they would take them there, but first, they must wait.

 “There was no oxygen inside the van”